mbarkhau/omnibust/README.md

 Omnibust scans your project files for static resources, such as js, css, png files, and urls which reference these resources in your sourcecode (html, js, css, py, rb, etc.).
-It will rewrite any such urls so they have a unique cachebust parameter, which is based on the modification time and contents of the static resource files.
+It will rewrite any such urls so they have a unique cachebust parameter, which is based on the modification time and a checksum of the contents of the static resource files.

 Omnibust defaults to query parameter `_cb_=0123abcd` based cachbusting, but it can also rewrite the filenames in urls to the form  `app_cb_0123abcd.js`.
 See